Fire and rescue services

 While foreigners are not expected to be specifically targeted by election related violence, you may become caught up in election related events.

-Foreigners generally aren't the target of political violence.
+Foreigners generally aren't the target of civil unrest.
 However, you could get caught up in violence directed at others.
-Public demonstrations and protest activity have sometimes been subject to forceful suppression by government security forces, including live firing.
-Government authorities may also react by imposing local curfews suddenly.
+Avoid public demonstrations, rallies and gatherings.
+These can spontaneously occur anywhere in Nigeria and turn violent.
+They have sometimes been subject to forceful suppression by government security forces, including the use of live fire.
+Government authorities may also impose local curfews or suspend communications networks with little warning.

-Trading and business disruptions have occurred as a result of shortages.
-You should maintain stocks of essential supplies during this time.
+Trading and business disruptions have occurred as a result of strike and protest action.
+You should maintain stocks of essential supplies, such as food, water and petrol in anticipation of periods of unrest.

 To protect yourself if you encounter a protest or local tension: